MathiasPius/hrobot-rs/README.md

 Uses the blocking Reqwest client and rustls under the hood.

+**Disclaimer:** the authors are not associated with Hetzner (except as customers), and the crate is in no way endorsed or supported by Hetzner Online GmbH.

 # API Endpoint Implementation Progress

 * ❌ [Failover](https://robot.your-server.de/doc/webservice/en.html#failover): Not implemented.